MGT 100 Week 3

 Any may correlate with equilibrium prices, leading to endogeneity biases if left uncontrolled

-This is called the “Problem of Multiple Determinants,” emphasizing the challenge of isolating individual causal relationships when many causes exist.
+This is called the “Problem of Multiple Determinants,” emphasizing the challenge of isolating individual causal relationships when many causes exist, and when causes may co-occur with each other.
 Where else does this challenge manifest?

 This is a great place to ask questions.